|

 following models have two

 pulls, one for instant or time exposure, and one for aperture selection.
+According to

 Ralph &